CodePushGo/website/src/content/blog/en/ultimate-guide-to-debugging-capacitor-apps.md

     | User Update Rate | 95% within 24 hours |

-Capgo’s partial update system only downloads changed files, reducing disruptions during debugging.
+CodePushGo’s partial update system only downloads changed files, reducing disruptions during debugging.
 With end-to-end encryption and compliance with app store guidelines, it’s a powerful tool for keeping your app stable and resolving issues quickly.

 ## Summary